VUnit/vunit/vhdl/com/user_guide.md

 send(net, receiver, load((ace, spades)), receipt);
 ```

 which makes the intention of the message more clear.

+**Note1:** The encoder function also has an alias with a `_msg` suffix (`load_msg` in the previous example).
+This must currently be used with Aldec's simulators if the function has no input parameters.
+The reason is that the normal name (`load`) is confused with the enumeration literal with the same name.

+**Note2:** Codec generation for unconstrained arrays with composite element types is not supported for Aldec's simulators.
+This limitation will be removed as soon as some issues with these tools have been fixed.

 You also get a `get_msg_type` function which will return the type of a message considering all message types defined in the package.
 This provides a convenient way to select the correct decoder on the receiving side.
 Here's an example.

 ```vhdl
       receive(net, self, message);